Diamondbacks vs. Blue Jays Player Props Betting Odds

 MLB Props Today: Toronto Blue Jays

-- The Blue Jays will hand the ball to Kevin Gausman (7-5) for his 20th start of the season.
+- The Blue Jays will hand the ball to Yusei Kikuchi (7-3) for his 19th start of the season.

-- Gausman will look to finish five or more innings for the sixth start in a row.
+- Kikuchi has started 18 games this season, and he's lasted five or more innings 12 times.
+He averages 5.2 innings per appearance.

-- In 19 appearances this season, he has finished six without allowing an earned run.
+- In 18 appearances this season, he has finished three without allowing an earned run.

 |Opponent